roblanf/BenchmarkAlignments/README.md

 ## Getting the data

-The data are stored at figShare, so first we need to download and unpack it.
+The data are stored on figShare, and the total download size is roughly 1GB.

-You can do it by hand by clicking 'Download All' at this link: https://figshare.com/s/622e9e0a156e5233944b, and then extracting each of the `.tar.gz` files yourself.
+You can download it by hand by clicking 'Download All' at this link: https://figshare.com/s/622e9e0a156e5233944b, and then extracting each of the `.tar.gz` files yourself.

 If you are comfortable with the commandline, you can do it like this